MajorZiploc/tooling_notes/art/blender/notes.md

 adding objects while in edit_mode rather than object mode to auto 'join' the objects into 1 object can be much more convenient during modeling/edit_mode changes

+Mirror modifier:
+use clipping: on
+  this will make sure you dont have verts cross over the mirror line Mirror modifier goes by object origin by default unless using Mirror Object best to use a special object: Empty -> Plain Axes
+    for your Mirror Object
+    decouples need for origin of object to be set for the mirror modifier